ThomasLincoln/ThomasLincoln/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=ThomasLincoln.visitor-badge)

-My name is Thomas and I'm a Webfrontend student.
+My name is Thomas and I'm a Web developer student.
 Who is passionate about building tech, teaching and learning new technologies.

 ### 🛠 &nbsp;Tech Stack